-Pushing Through Your Run Even When You’re Sick or Injured
+DON’T Push Through Your Run When You’re Sick or Injured

 If you’re running every day, it’s important to consider if you’re doing it because you HAVE to or because you WANT to.
 Sure, if you’re in training mode, daily running will probably feel like a chore sometimes.
 But ultimately, you know the goal you’re seeking makes it all worth it.
 (And I strongly recommend taking several days off after your big race to recuperate – which you can look forward to.)

 On the other hand, if you’re running every day out of a place of guilt, that’s not a healthy place to be.
 Or if you’re doing it simply because you think you’ll lose fitness or gain weight by taking a day off once in a while…well, that’s simply not true.

 Ulitmately, you have to do what’s best for you – not anyone else.
 You know when you’re pushing too hard or doing something simply to please someone else.
 If you feel like you need a day off – then take one!
 I take one every single week.

 Why I Only Run 6 Days Per Week

 The most I have ever run was in my last marathon training cycle.
 I only took 4 days off the entire month.
 In my current lead up to my Boston Marathon, I will probably have a month or two that look the same.
 So, even though I have run every day before – maybe up to 10 days in a row, I have never run every day consistently.

 So, why don’t I run every day if I enjoy it and have lofty goals?